RizanAbdulSalam/RizanAbdulSalam/README.md

 - 🖼️NFT is newest thing I learned and it's Awesome..

+  Currently I have only learned these Front-End Languages...and will be learning many other languages too..
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=RizanAbdulSalam)

 <br/>

 ## Connect with me

+ I will using Socials...Give me a DM on any of the socials given below...Twitter is my suggestion for DM-ing..

 <a href="https://twitter.com/rizanabdulsalam" target="_blank">
 <img src=https://img.shields.io/badge/twitter-%2300acee.svg?&style=for-the-badge&logo=twitter&logoColor=white alt=twitter style="margin-bottom: 5px;" />
 </a>